 Sometimes foot and ankle conditions require surgery, and if you’re in a position where you need an operation, you want to be sure that you have the most knowledgeable and experienced surgeon carrying out your procedure.
 The expert foot and ankle surgeons at Kalmar Family Podiatry in Huntington, New York, are highly qualified and have years of experience, so you can feel safe under their care.
+Foot and ankle surgery is performed as an outpatient procedure at Huntington Hospital.
 For more information on surgical interventions for foot and ankle problems, call the office today, or book an appointment online.

 Frontline treatments are often very effective, relieving pain and allowing tissues to heal without having to treat the problem too aggressively.
-Your podiatrist wants to provide the most effective treatment, balanced against the potential risks of having surgery.
+Your podiatrist wants to provide the most effective conservative treatment first, balanced against the potential risks of having surgery.

 At Kalmar Family Podiatry, your podiatrist always talks through the treatment options with you so you can make an informed decision about what’s best for your health.
 In some cases, surgery becomes the best option, but unless there’s no alternative, surgery is usually the last resort.